18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-We have a full day to search out the avian wonders of Bwindi, which often ranks as the top favorite place on the whole tour.
-A lot is often said of Albertine Rift species without explaining what this is.
-This area is so interesting because the western branch of the geologically very recent Great East African Rift System, the Albertine Rift, has the higher plateau of the Tanzanian Craton with Lake Victoria to the east, and the west is separated from the vast Congo basin by a mountain chain including the Ruwenzoris; this has resulted in a swath of endemic and restricted range bird, mammal, and reptile species.
-In these mountains there are large mixed species flocks, the habitat is beautiful, and the climate is wonderfully comfortable.
+Today is a full day in which to search out the avian wonders of Bwindi, often ranked as top favourite place on the whole tour.
+A lot is often said of Albertine Rift species without this usually being explained.
+This is a very interesting region with the Albertine Rift, the western branch of the geologically very recent Great East African Rift System.
+The Albertine Rift is fronted by the higher plateau of the Tanzanian Craton to the east with Lake Victoria, separated to the west from the vast Congo basin by a mountain chain that includes the Rwenzori Mountains, the result being that it is the site of a swath of endemic and restricted range bird, mammal, and reptile species.
+These mountains hold large mixed species flocks, the habitat is nothing short of stunningly beautiful, and the climate is wonderfully comfortable.

-In the morning, we’ll make our way downhill to the swampy habitat favored by the enigmatic African Green Broadbill, though finding this little gem will take some luck.
-Working forest roadsides and trails, we expect to find endemics such as Ruwenzori (Collared) Apalis, skulking Red-crested Alethe, and Archer’s Robin-Chat.
+This morning we make our way down in to the swampier habitat preferred by the enigmatic African Green Broadbill.
+This little gem will require some luck to find.
+We’ll work forest roadsides and trails in hopes of tracking down endemics including Ruwenzori, or Collared Apalis, skulking Red-crested Alethe, Archer’s Robin-Chat.
 The spectacular but skulking Doherty’s Bushshrike may be coaxed out of a thicket, or we may encounter a flock of babbling White-headed Woodhoopoes.
 The comical echoes of Great Blue Turacos resound across the valleys, and honking calls may alert us to the presence of Black-and-white-casqued Hornbills nearby.

 Some of the commoner species in Bwindi include Mountain Sooty Boubou, Yellow-eyed Black-Flycatcher, Ruwenzori Hill Babbler, Red-faced Woodland, Neumann’s, and Grauer’s Warblers, Black-faced Apalis, White-tailed Blue-Flycatcher, Purple-breasted, Blue-headed, and Regal Sunbirds, Stripe-breasted Tit, Dusky Crimson-wing, and Strange Weaver.
 Rare gems we’ll hope to see include Kivu Ground-Thrush, White-bellied Robin-Chat, and Dusky Twinspot.
 Many primates roam the canopy including Chimpanzee, Guerza Colobus, and Blue and L’Hoest’s Monkeys.